pkdevboxy/features/jvm/toolchains/declare-installed/README.md

-# Build author declares installed Java toolchain
+# Build author declares installed JDKs

 Story:

 ## Summary

 This will allow users to define the installed Java toolchains.
-We should reuse the `toolChains` container that exists in the native ecosystem.
-This story will setup the initial infrastructure required to support multiple toolchains in the Java software model.
-The user will be able to declare toolchains, but Gradle will not automatically pick them.
+We should **not** reuse the `toolChains` container that exists in the native ecosystem because it mixes the definition of tools and their resolution.
+Instead, we're introducing a `jdks` container that will let the user define installed JDKs.
+An independent resolver will use this information later.
+This story will setup the initial infrastructure required to support multiple JDKs in the Java software model.
+The user will be able to declare JDKs, but Gradle will not yet automatically pick them.
 Instead, the user would have to choose one explicitly in a rule to use it.

 ## Usage